NeilMcFarlane-gh/neilmcfarlane-gh.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visiting my website!
-I am Neil, and I am currently working as a Data Engineer in the renewables sector at Marlinks.
-I am a big believer in sustainable energy solutions for the future of our planet.
-Working in this sector allows me to contribute directly to the transition towards cleaner energy.
-I am driven by the opportunity to innovate and apply data-driven approaches that can optimize renewable energy systems and make a tangible impact on society.

-In addition to my current role, I have developed expertise across a wide range of fields, including data science, chemistry, biochemistry, structural biology, bioinformatics, chemical engineering, mathematics, and software development.
-This multidisciplinary background enables me to approach complex problems from multiple perspectives.
-My experience in renewables has further strengthened my commitment to leveraging technology and scientific knowledge to build a more sustainable and resilient future for everyone.
+I'm Neil, a computational (bio)chemist with a background in both academic research and industry software development.

+My PhD research focused on computational chemistry and biochemistry, and my work has been published in several journals including Phys.
+Chem.
+Chem.
+Phys., Faraday Discussions, and ACS Physical Chemistry Au.
+Besides the science, I've always been fascinated by building the tools behind it: writing code, automating workflows, and turning research methods into something others can use.

+I'm driven by applying computational and data-driven approaches to problems that make a real difference, whether that's accelerating drug discovery or supporting the transition to cleaner energy.
+Since background spans chemistry, structural biology, bioinformatics, mathematics, and software development, I am able to bridge the gap between scientific questions and the required tools needed to answer them.